jonpang/kubernetes-the-hard-way-windows/docs/01-prerequisites.md

 ![tmux screenshot](images/tmux-screenshot.png)

 > Enable synchronize-panes by pressing `ctrl+b` followed by `shift+:`.
 Next type `set synchronize-panes on` at the prompt.
 To disable synchronization: `set synchronize-panes off`.

+Alternatively, can also launch multiple Google Cloud SDK Shells.

 Next: [Installing the Client Tools](02-client-tools.md)